The 14 Best Buffet Restaurants in America

 14. Golden Corral

 Golden Corral is one of the largest and most popular buffet restaurant chains in the U.S., operating over 350 locations in 40 states and Puerto Rico.

 Like many buffet chains, Golden Corral’s operations have changed in the past few years.

 If you’re planning on visiting Golden Corral, check their locations page first to find out if your local restaurant is open and how they’re operating.

 The first Golden Corral was opened by James Maynard and William F. Carl in Fayetteville, North Carolina, in 1973.

 In its heyday, Golden Corral had over 500 locations throughout the United States.

 However, that number has since dropped due to changing restaurant preferences over the decades.

-Nowadays, Golden Corral serves all-you-can-eat breakfast, lunch, and dinner.
+Nowadays, Golden Corral’s menu offers some individual meals and all-you-can-eat breakfast, lunch, and dinner.

 Golden Corral’s breakfast buffet menu includes scrambled eggs, bacon, sausage, ham, hash browns, pancakes, French toast, waffles, cinnamon rolls, biscuits, fruit, donuts, and a make-your-own Omelet Station.